The Witch on the Wall

 Click to see the context of the figure at Saint-Vivien (Gironde)

 It has been assumed with no evidence at all that the post-Romanesque use of exhibitionist female figures originated in Ireland.
 But there was only one period in history that anything originated in Ireland and moved East: the early megalithic period, when passage-tombs and large stone circles originated around Sligo, then moved gradually Eastwards.
 For the rest of history, Ireland has been something of an appendix, colon or rectum of Europe where people, trends and things tend to end up rather than originate.
-Considering the late Romanesque figures at Whittlesford and Kirknewton, I have an unsubstantiable feeling that the transformation of Romanesque figures of sin to the sheela-na-gig occurred in Britain - where Gig or Geig is actually dialectal Northern English for vulva, and the Jig was a 'lewd' dance originating from thereabouts.
+Considering the late Romanesque figures at Whittlesford and Kirknewton, I have an unsubstantiable feeling that the transformation of Romanesque figures of sin to the sheela-na-gig occurred in Britain - where Gig or Geig is actually dialectal Northern English for vulva, and the Jig (later gigue in French, with soft G) was a 'lewd' dance originating from thereabouts.
+Compare also the old word giglot (lewd and wanton woman) and the contemporary gigolo (a posh kind of male-for-female prostitute).

 Moreover, not only does the earliest male exhibitionist in a Christian context occur on a late 8th (or early 9th) century Anglo-Saxon manuscript, but the earliest depiction in a Christian context of a damned female suckling (or trying to remove) an 'unclean' beast throughout eternity is on an Anglo-Saxon cross-shaft in Lincolnshire.